nimratabassum/DICOM-viewer/README.md

 - Automated testing against synthetic edge cases
 - A proper installable package layout

-The sample data used throughout is the NLST lung-screening series (`sample_data/ct-lung-screening-nlst-series/`).
+The sample data used throughout is the NLST lung-screening series (ct-lung-screening-nlst-serie).

 ---